Senketsu/nibolo/README.md

 * **Due to nature of update 0.1.3, Nibolo is only compilable on the devel branch(0.11.3)**
 * __Gui freezes can be noticable here and there, no better way to idle atm.__
 * ~~Currently due to Nim's limitations, threading is not possible within nibolo~~
-* ~~  Therefore expect nibolo's gui to be somewhat unresponsible at times~~
+* ~~Therefore expect nibolo's gui to be somewhat unresponsible at times~~
-* The *profiles.ini* contains some explanation how to add more boorus
-* Its very simple and most boorus have pretty much same patter.
+* The *profiles.ini* contains some explanation how to add more boorus Its very simple and most boorus have pretty much same patter.
-* Sankaku Complex (IDOL) doesn't work (CHAN) Partially works
-*   Reason is the response html is very shitty and parser breaks on it
+* Sankaku Complex (IDOL) doesn't work (CHAN) Partially works Reason is the response html is very shitty and parser breaks on it
-* Small wiki article with guide how to add profiles will be added later

 ## Install:
 ------------------------